First Nagorno-Karabakh War: Soviet division

 In April 1920, the Soviet Eleventh Army invaded the Caucasus and within two years, the Caucasian republics were formed into the Transcaucasian SFSR of the Soviet Union.
 The Bolsheviks created a seven-member committee, the Caucasus Bureau (known as the Kavburo).
 Established under the auspices of the People's Commissariat for Nationalities, the Kavburo was tasked with resolving a myriad of national-related issues in the Caucasus.
 On 4 July 1921 the committee voted 4–3 in favor of assigning Nagorno-Karabakh to the newly created Soviet Socialist Republic of Armenia, but a day later the Kavburo reversed its decision and voted to leave the region within the Azerbaijan SSR.

 Historians to this day debate the reason for the Kavburo's last-minute reversal.
 Early scholarship argued that the decision was driven by a Soviet nationality policy that sought to create divisions within different ethnic and national groups.
 In addition to Nagorno-Karabakh, the Soviets also turned Nakhichevan, a region with a large Armenian minority population, into an exclave of Azerbaijan, separated by Armenia's border.
 More recent research has pointed to geography, Soviet economic policy, and ensuring close relations with Turkish nationalist leader Mustafa Kemal as factoring heavily in the Soviet decision-making.

-The creation of the Nagorno-Karabakh Autonomous Oblast (NKAO) in 1923 left the region with a 94% Armenian population.
-The region's capital was moved from Shusha to Khankendi, which was subsequently renamed Stepanakert.
+In 1923, the Nagorno-Karabakh Autonomous Oblast (NKAO) was established with a 94% Armenian population, and its capital was shifted from Shusha to Khankendi, later renamed Stepanakert after the Armenian Bolshevik revolutionary Stepan Shahumian.
+However, the town’s original Armenian name, Vararakn (Վարարակն)., remained in use by Armenians until 1923.

 Over the following decades of Soviet rule, the Nagorno-Karabakh Armenians retained a strong desire to reunite with Armenia.
 A number of Armenian Communist Party officials attempted to persuade Moscow to reconsider the question, to little avail.
 In 1936, First Secretary of the Communist Party of Armenia Aghasi Khanjian was murdered by the deputy head (and soon head) of the NKVD Lavrentiy Beria after submitting Armenian grievances to Stalin, which included requests to return Nagorno-Karabakh and Nakhichevan to Armenia.
 The Armenians of the region frequently complained over the span of Soviet rule that their cultural and national rights were continually trampled upon by the Soviet Azerbaijani authorities in Baku.